DiegoEfu/react-truth-table/README.md

  ## STATE OF THE PROJECT

  Ongoing.
-I expect it to be done in July 2022.
+I expect it to be done in mid July 2022.